 The food there is also good, but the portions on this don’t quite match up to those in the margs – which is either a good thing or a bad thing depending on how much you eat Bigger eaters can fill up on free chips and hot sauce though.

-The bar can get very busy – especially on the weekends and so it’s a good idea to book a table in advance here.
+The bar can get very busy – especially on the weekends or Taco Tuesday and so it’s a good idea to book a table in advance here.